You may have seen the term TF IDF being tossed around in the last year or so, but no one could blame you if you haven’t

 Now that you have a complete idea of the topics covered by each of your competitors and an understanding of how frequently those words are used, you can use that information to refine your own content.

 Take a second pass at the content and look for natural ways to introduce topics that you haven’t covered yet.
-Remember, your motivation is not to keyword stuff unnaturally, but to restore natural connections where they’re currently missing.
+Remember, your motivation is not to do keyword stuffing unnaturally, but to restore natural connections where they’re currently missing.

-Publish the content updated with the insights that you’ve recently gleaned from your from your analysis of the google search results.
+Publish the content updated with the insights you’ve recently gleaned from your analysis of the google search results.
 From here, you can continue to analyze it, and any changes in the ranks.

 5) Show before and after TF*IDF Search results

 One of the rewards of TF*IDF is that it allows you to track performance at a very minute level.
 Before and after each adjustment you make to your content, you can produce screenshots of how the balance of topics on your pages has changed.
-These are useful to clients who are interested in seeing specific metrics for changes you’re making in their content.
+These are useful to clients who are interested in seeing specific target keyword metrics for changes you’re making in their content.

 Now, we’re ready to get into the part you’ve been waiting for!